lotify/ticket_universe/README.md

 A toolset to generate a universe of unique ticket codes.

 ## Installation
-The ticket universe can be installed via pip: `pip install ticket-universe'
+The ticket universe can be installed via pip: `pip install ticket-universe`

 ## Examples
 ```python